tad34s/piskvorky-rl-maturitni-prace/README.md

 - CNNetwork_preset: Is smaller and has preset kernel weights (5x5) - mainly uses convolution, has better results
 - CNNetwork_big: Bigger has a lot of linear layers
 ### AlphaZero
+Implements the algorithm AlphaZero.
+Use the AlphaPlayer to play games.